 Biden wants a gas tax holiday.
 Some economists say that's a bad idea

-President Biden is set to announce on Wednesday that he wants Congress to give consumers a break on the federal gas tax for the summer months.
+President Biden said Wednesday that he wants Congress to give consumers a break on the federal gas tax for the summer months.

 That would mean the government would stop collecting the tax — 18 cents per gallon on gas and 24 cents per gallon on diesel — until the end of September, the peak driving period for people heading out on summer vacations.

+"By suspending the 18-cent ... federal gas tax for the next 90 days, we can bring down the price of gas and give families just a little bit of relief," Biden said.

-But economists say the move might not make that big a difference to drivers — and could actually backfire on the economy.
+It seems unlikely that there's enough support in Congress to make the change.
+But even if it were to happen, economists say the move might not make that big a difference to drivers — and could actually backfire on the economy.

 "It would be very unlikely that gas prices would fall by more than a dime because of this change.
 And oil company profits would go up by billions of dollars," said Jason Furman, who served as a top economic adviser to former President Barack Obama and is now at the Harvard Kennedy School.